ogratwicklcs/ansible_90_workshop/1.2-adhoc/README.md

 In the lab environment provided to you an `.ansible.cfg` file has already been created and filled with the necessary details in the home directory of your `student<X>` user on the control node:

-The view the file, click on the **File** menu button on the top left-hand corner of your Visual Studio code.
+The view the file, click on the **File** menu button on the top left-hand corner of your Visual Studio Code.
 And select **Open File**:
 ![VS Code Open](images/open_file.PNG)

 From the drop-down menu select `.ansible.cfg` which will display your ansible configuration file.